element-hq/element-meta/docs/crypto/trust_v1.md

 To cover for the risk of information leakage, users on untrusted devices cannot send or receive messages in encrypted rooms.

 - For now, the application will **block user interaction** for users on untrusted devices
-- Key exchange should be prevented until the situation is resolved
 - Users on untrusted devices are informed about this state and guided to device verification to resolve it
+- Key/secret exchange should be prevented until the situation is resolved
 - Other users do not explicitly have to be informed about this (since there is no bad impact for them and they anyway have no means to resolve the situation)

 ## Settings